GluuFederation/docs-gluu-server-prod/docs/source/authn-guide/iwa.md

 ## Configure oxTrust

-Follow the steps below to configure the spnego script in the oxTrust Admin GUI.
+Follow the steps below to configure the `spnego` script in the oxTrust Admin GUI.

 1. Navigate to `Configuration` > `Manage Custom Scripts`.
 1. Click on the `Person Authentication` tab.
-1. Scroll down to the Spnego authentication script
+1. Scroll down to the SPNEGO authentication script

     ![spnego-script](../img/admin-guide/iwa/spnego-script.png)